 - 1. The hood will remain in continuous operation.
 If not in continuous operation, hood must be turned on and allowed to run for at least 60 minutes prior to compounding procedure. - 2.
 The work area will be kept free of all extraneous materials. - 3.
 All surfaces within hood workspace will be cleaned prior to and at the end of each work shift. - 4.
-All mechanical devices kept within the hood are also cleaned along with the hood surfaces. - 5.
-Hood surfaces will be cleaned using sterile 70% isopropyl alcohol. - 6.
-Immediately after compounding procedure, finished product and all related supplies will be removed from the hood.
+Cleaning the surface of the PEC first remove loose material and residue from spills using a suitable cleaning agent.
+With sterile wipes clean the PEC with sterile water for irrigation then disinfect with sterile 70% isopropyl / ethyl alcohol. - 5.
+Cleaning will be performed immediately after compounding procedure, finished product and all related supplies will be removed from the hood.